Computing Possible and Certain Answers over Order-Incomplete Data: Data Model and Query Language

-Intuitively, the accumulation operator maps the tuples with $h$ to~$\calM$, where accumulation is performed with~$\oplus$.
+Intuitively, the accumulation operator maps each occurrence of a tuple in the list with $h$ to~$\calM$, where accumulation is performed with~$\oplus$.
+(Remember that the input $L$ to the accumulation is a list relation, so each tuple occurrence has a specific position.)
 The map~$h$ may use its second argument to take into account the absolute position of tuples in~$L$.
 In what follows, we omit the arity of accumulation when clear from context.

+We will often look at special cases for accumulation, especially when deriving complexity results.
+Here are the restrictions that we will consider.